Brianconn71/ms3-recipedia/testing.md

 #### Result

 * Once the user has filled out everything required the recipe gets added to the database and is searchable on the site.
-If a usert fails to enter data into an input field then they will be prompted to do so.
+If a user fails to enter data into an input field then they will be prompted to do so.
 User can add and remove ingredients and steps on the form.

 successful add recipe